felixDHb/RaMap/documentation.md

 ## Requirements
 Python >= 3.11

-Package requirements are listed in _requirements.txt_.
+Package requirements are listed in [requirements](requirements.txt).

 The required packages can be installed by